hiromataba/dev-web/README.md

 2. In your terminal run:
 - `git clone git@github.com:hiromataba/dev-web.git`
 3. open the project in your code editor
-5. Run the live server or simply open index.html in dist folder with your browser.
+5. Run the live server or simply open index.html your browser.

 ## Author